vitabaks/docs/docs/deployment/digitalocean.md

 1. Virtual machine (with a dedicated data disk), with all cluster components installed and configured.
 2. DigitalOcean Load Balancer to serve as the entry point for database connections.
-3. DigitalOcean Spaces, and configured backups using pgBackRest.

 :::info
 All components are installed within your cloud account.